 4 Disclosure of personal information

-Any fund (investment administrator or superannuation trustee) to which your benefit is transferred, created
+- Any fund (investment administrator or superannuation trustee) to which your benefit is transferred, created

 We do not currently disclose your personal information overseas.